 The Suquamish are a Lushootseed (Puget Salish) speaking people that traditionally lived along the Kitsap Peninsula, including Bainbridge and Blake Islands, across Puget Sound from present Seattle.
 Many of the present Suquamish live on the Port Madison Indian Reservation in the reservation towns of Suquamish and Indianola.
 Today the town of Suquamish is home to a world class new museum, culture center for Native American history and culture, Clearwater Casino Resort, White Horse Golf Course & Club House, Kiana Lodge host of memorable events and weddings.

 For more information, please visit the Suquamish Tribe webite.

-Suquamish Farmer's Now Open - 3PM to 7 PM The beautiful new Suquamish Museum and Cultural Center are located just up the hill from the Old-Man-House village site, Suquamish Memorial and restores Chief Seattle Grave Site.
+Suquamish Farmer's Market open to October 16 - 3PM to 7 PM The beautiful new Suquamish Museum and Cultural Center are located just up the hill from the Old-Man-House village site, Suquamish Memorial and restores Chief Seattle Grave Site.
 Set in a natural landscape of native plants the 9,000 sf space reflects the traditional Big